Hou-Guojia/HP/README.md

-# Hue Perserving Based Approach For Underwater Color Image Enhancement
+# Hue Perserving-based Approach For Underwater Color Image Enhancement
 # Code-for-HP-method

 1. This code is for the paper: